 Amazon S3 object metadata is represented by a key/value pair.
 User metadata is

 stored with the object and returned when you download the object.
-Amazon S3 does
+Amazon S3 does not

-x-amz-meta- is treated as user-defined
+x-amz-meta- is treated as user-defined metadata.
+When

-metadata.
-When you add user-defined metadata, select
+you add user-defined metadata, select

 Click Start Upload.

 You can watch the progress of the upload from within the Transfers panel.

 To hide the Transfer panel, click None.
 To open it again, click Transfers.

 When objects upload successfully to Amazon S3, they appear in the Objects and Folders list.